Indian tribes of North America

 (These headdresses were made of porcupine hair, not their sharp quills!)
 Miccosukee women usually wore their long hair in topknots or buns.

-Here is a website with pictures of Indian hair.
+Here is a website showing American Indian hair styles.

 The Miccosukees wore elaborate tribal tattoos, but rarely painted their faces.